Tränenpalast: Border station during the time of the Berlin Wall

-Although Berlin Friedrichstraße station was located entirely in East Berlin, because of the Berlin Wall some S-Bahn and U-Bahn lines were accessible only from West Berlin.
+Although Berlin Friedrichstraße station was located entirely in East Berlin, most S-Bahn and U-Bahn only travelled from and to from West Berlin.
 Travelers in West Berlin could use the station to transfer between those lines, or to cross into East Germany.
 The Tränenpalast was built after the volume of traffic and the constraints of the lower level of the main building made it necessary to expand.

 After the fall of the Berlin Wall

 After the fall of the Berlin Wall, the building was used as a nightclub and stage until 2006.
 It was listed as a protected historic monument on 2 October 1990 by the GDR government, a day before German reunification, which was on 3 October 1990.

 Museum

 In 2008 the Tränenpalast became a federal memorial site.
 On 15 September 2011, the Haus der Geschichte opened the museum with exhibitions about Berlin during the Cold War.
 It displays original artefacts, documents, photographs and audio-visual material about the checkpoint and it provides an overview of the German reunification process.

 It was opened by German Chancellor Angela Merkel on 14 September 2011.
 In its first two weeks more than 30,000 people visited the museum.
 Entrance is free.